manymoments/manymoments.github.io/_posts/2019-11-29-dce-the-three-scalability-bottlenecks-of-state-machine-replication.markdown

 #### Scaling Execution:  don't execute, verify using succinct proofs (PCPs)
 In this solution again the commands are committed as *data* but the execution is not done by the validating replicas.
-The validating replicas just acts as a data availability layer for the commands/inputs.
+The validating replicas just act as a data availability layer for the commands/inputs.

-Instead of using games to verify computation it is possible to leverage succinct proofs ([PCP](https://en.wikipedia.org/wiki/PCP_theorem)).
+Instead of using games and fraud proofs to verify execution it is possible to leverage succinct proofs ([PCP](https://en.wikipedia.org/wiki/PCP_theorem)).
 These cryptographic techniques allow a prover to generate very short proofs that can be efficiently verified with high soundness and completeness.
 Execution (and proof generation) need to happen only at one node.
-Once a short proof exist then validating replicas of the execution engine just need to validate a short proof instead of re-executing the long commands/transactions.
+Once a short proof exist then the validating replicas of the execution engine just need to validate a short proof instead of re-executing the long commands/transactions.

 This is the approach taken in  Buterin's [zk-roll-up](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477).
 See [this video](https://www.youtube.com/watch?v=mOm47gBMfg8) for a way to add privacy to the succinct proofs.